cryptlevel/FileSaverC-/README.md

     problem is when enter the space file just maked an closed. put getline , and problem been fixed. and remove '\n' from file name display line for stop to make empty line.

+# trying to add asking the needed action from the user
+    first printing actions list.
+    add the first action making file work with the command.command = md